Chunnyluny-RimWorld-Modding/DogApparel/README.md

 Imagine a practical vest or harness, expertly crafted for canine comfort.
 Drawing from the ingenuity of bomb suits, this adaptation focuses on improving safety standards.
 Incorporated within the gear is a sensor calibrated to detect potential hazards like explosives and EMPs.
 Ahead of triggering, the sensor initiates an alert, sounding a warning akin to the familiar sound of a household smoke detector.

-Imagine a scenario where a dog, wears this danger detecting gear, roams the colony grounds.
+Imagine a scenario where a dog wears this danger detecting gear, roams the colony grounds.
 As the dog comes within proximity of danger, the sensor is activated, producing a distinct sound that echoes the early stages of a potential threat.
 This clever idea makes the colony more alert and strategic when facing enemy raids.

 This security system will be called "Canine Safety Alert System." the advanced dogs are trained to encounter danger without getting hurt.
 The colony gains a trusted partner in maintaining safety.